LisaHemforth/AutomaticIHIRating/README.md

 ```
 clinicadl --version
 ```
+## Installation of dependencies from zero (If you have SPM and MATLAB skip this part)
 Clinica also requires spm.
 If you already have SPM standalone or SPM and matlab you can skip this step.
 SPM is based on MATLAB, however, a standalone version is available which only requires MATLAB runtime (download the 2022a version here and follow the installer https://fr.mathworks.com/products/compiler/matlab-runtime.html).
 If you are using linux:
 ```
 cd /path/to/your/Matlab_runntime